What Makes Obsessive Thoughts Obsessive?

 Conclusion: A New Way to Look at Your Mind

-If you recognize yourself here—if your thoughts feel this urgent, this counter to who you are—here’s what matters: these thoughts don’t mean something’s wrong with you.
-They mean your brain is working overtime to protect you from threats that aren’t real.
-Effective treatment (like ERP, I-CBT, ACT, or MCT) isn’t about winning the argument with your thoughts.
-It’s about changing how you relate to them—learning that you don’t have to solve every problem your brain throws at you.
+If you recognize yourself here—if your thoughts feel this urgent, this counter to who you are—here's what matters: these thoughts don't mean something's wrong with you.
+They mean your brain is working overtime to protect you from threats that aren't real.